Most Probable KAM Tori in Stochastic Hamiltonian Systems: Introduction

 The original KAM framework was designed primarily for deterministic perturbations, leaving the question of its applicability in stochastic settings unresolved.
-As a result, validating the extension of the KAM theory under stochastic perturbations and quantifying the stability of invariant tori has emerged as a central problem in stochastic Hamiltonian system research.
-Recent studies have made significant progress in this area.
+As a result, validating the extension of the KAM theory under stochastic perturbations and quantifying the stability of invariant tori has emerged as a central problem in stochastic Hamiltonian systems research.
+Recent studies have achieved new progress in the study of stochastic Hamiltonian systems.
 Wu \cite{15} established a framework for both large and moderate deviations in stochastic Hamiltonian systems, providing a quantitative assessment of the probability of rare events.
 Talay \cite{16} explored how stochastic Hamiltonian systems asymptotically converge to an invariant measure, with a focus on the exponential nature of this convergence.
-Lázaro-Camí and Ortega \cite{17} investigated the impact of stochastic noise on classical Hamiltonian dynamics, elucidating how structural preservation can be described in stochastic environments.
+Li \cite{17} proposed an averaging principle framework for completely integrable stochastic Hamiltonian systems, simplifying the analysis of their long-term behavior under small stochastic perturbations.
+Davini and Siconolfi \cite{17.5} performed a qualitative investigation of critical Hamilton-Jacobi equations with stationary ergodic Hamiltonians in one dimension.
 Zhang \cite{18} examined stochastic flows within Hamiltonian systems and introduced new computational methods based on the Bismut formula.
-Li \cite{19} proposed an averaging principle framework for completely integrable stochastic Hamiltonian systems, simplifying the analysis of their long-term behavior under small stochastic perturbations.
-Some of the latest research references are \cite{20, 21, 22} and so on.
+Some of the latest research references are \cite{18.5, 19, 20, 21, 22} and so on.

-The value of this paper lies in its novel analytical framework for understanding the stability of invariant tori in stochastic Hamiltonian systems.
-By integrating the Onsager-Machlup functional, large deviation theory, and KAM theory, we provide new insights into how these systems behave under stochastic perturbations.
+The value of this paper lies in a novel analytical framework for characterizing the stability of invariant tori in stochastic Hamiltonian systems, which may be viewed as a stochastic KAM theory.
+By coherently integrating the Onsager-Machlup functional, large deviation theory, and KAM theory, we provide new insights into the dynamical behavior of such systems under stochastic perturbations.

-The Onsager-Machlup functional is a key analytical tool for studying path probabilities and rare events.
-It identifies the most probable transition paths among all smooth paths in a noise-driven system.
-This functional quantifies the likelihood of different paths in a probabilistic setting, playing a role similar to the action functional in classical mechanics.
-The Onsager-Machlup functional originated from the work of Onsager \cite{23} and Machlup \cite{24} in 1953, where it was introduced to describe the probability density functional for diffusion processes with linear drift and constant diffusion coefficients.
-Subsequently, in 1957, Tisza and Manning \cite{25} extended its application to nonlinear equations, and in the same year, Stratonovich \cite{26} provided a rigorous theoretical framework.
-Recent developments refer to \cite{43,44,45,46,47}, and so on.
-In stochastic Hamiltonian systems, the Onsager-Machlup functional is a powerful tool for identifying the most probable path under random perturbations, and it provides a foundation for further large deviation analysis.